Sainsbury's to axe Argos depots with 1,400 jobs hit

 Both Sainsbury's staff and those who work for an outsourced contractor will be affected, it said.

-The firm is integrating its Sainsbury's and Argos operations to cut costs.
+It has been integrating its Sainsbury's and Argos operations to cut costs.

-It also said it would close its Milton Keynes office in response to flexible working across the group, but stressed no jobs would be impacted by the decision.
+The grocer also said it would close its Milton Keynes office in response to flexible working across the group, but stressed no jobs would be impacted by the decision.

+However, it also announced that its three remaining Habitat showrooms will close later this year as it plans to launch a replacement digital showroom, which will see a small number of workers affected.

+Sainsbury's chief executive Simon Roberts said it was a "difficult" decision but the business needed to become "simpler, more efficient and more effective for customers".